nestybox/sysbox-ee/docs/design.md

 The allocated mappings come from the range specified in the host files `/etc/subuid` and `/etc/subgid`.
-These files are automatically configured by Sysboxd during installation (more specifically when the sysbox-mgr component is started during installation).
+These files are automatically configured by Sysbox during installation (more specifically when the sysbox-mgr component is started during installation).
 For example:

 ```
 # more /etc/subuid
-sysboxd:296608:268435456
+sysbox:296608:268435456
 ```

-The above means that Sysboxd has reserved a range of 268435456 user-IDs on the host.
+The above means that Sysbox has reserved a range of 268435456 user-IDs on the host.
 This large range allows it to run up to 4K system containers in parallel, each assigned a range of 64K user-IDs.
 The reason 64K user-IDs are given to each system container is to allow the container to have IDs ranging from the `root` (ID 0) all the way up to user `nobody` (ID 65534).

-If more than 4K containers are running at the same time, Sysboxd will by default re-use user-ID mappings from the range specified in `/etc/subuid`.
+If more than 4K containers are running at the same time, Sysbox will by default re-use user-ID mappings from the range specified in `/etc/subuid`.
 The same applies to group-ID mappings.
 In this scenario multiple system containers may share the same user-ID mapping, reducing container-to-container isolation.

-It is possible to configure Sysboxd to not re-use mappings and instead fail to launch the container.
-But this requires restarting Sysboxd (in particular the sysbox-mgr component).
-See section [Sysboxd Reconfiguration](usage.md#sysboxd-reconfiguration) for details on this.
+It is possible to configure Sysbox to not re-use mappings and instead fail to launch the container.
+But this requires restarting Sysbox (in particular the sysbox-mgr component).
+See section [Sysbox Reconfiguration](usage.md#sysbox-reconfiguration) for details on this.

-One final note: when Sysboxd allocates user-ID mappings, the presence of the [Nestybox shiftfs module](#nestybox-shiftfs-module) in the kernel is required.
+One final note: when Sysbox allocates user-ID mappings, the presence of the [Nestybox shiftfs module](#nestybox-shiftfs-module) in the kernel is required.

 ## Nestybox Shiftfs Module

-Sysboxd makes use of the Nestybox Shiftfs module, which can be found [here](https://github.com/nestybox/nbox-shiftfs-external).
+Sysbox makes use of the Nestybox Shiftfs module, which can be found [here](https://github.com/nestybox/nbox-shiftfs-external).

 The purpose of this module is to perform user-ID and group-ID